Anushkach/Forest-Fire-Prediction-App/README.md

 ## Installation

-To run this app, you need to have Python 3.11 installed on your system.
+To run this app, you need to have Python 3.x installed on your system.
 You can then install the required Python packages using pip:

 ```
-pip install pandas streamlit
+pip install -r requirements.txt
 ```

 ## Usage